The Slovenian city of Ljubljana (yoob yee AH nah) spent most of World War II in solitary confinement.

 Slovenian honey is now a registered place-of-origin trademark of the European Union.

-We stopped in Lake Bled to visit Slovenia’s oldest castle, first mentioned in a deed in 1011 CE.
+We stopped in Lake Bled to visit Slovenia’s oldest castle, first mentioned in a deed in 1011.
 The castle overlooks a lake, in the middle of which is an island, in the middle of which is a church.

 We boarded the hand-built, hand-rowed pletna boats for a trip to the island and climbed the ninety-nine steps to the Church of the Assumption.
 Grooms who carry their brides up the ninety-nine steps must not falter or they risk an unhappy marriage.

 Planica has eight ski jumps, more than any other facility in the world.
 One jump is the world’s second largest.
-Inside the center, snow is manufactured to enable indoor cross-country ski training during the summer.
+Inside the center, snow is manufactured to enable cross-country ski training throughout the summer.

 Leaves in autumn